 The Bank conducts an annual Board Performance Evaluation ("BPE") exercise with the objective of assessing the performance of the Board as a whole, Board Committees and individual Directors.
-The results of the BPE form part of the basis for evaluation by the NRC for the re-appointment of Directors.
+The results of the BPE form part of the basis for evaluation by the NRC for the reappointment of Directors.

-The BPE is a questionnaire based self-assessment exercise where Directors assess the performance of the Board, Board Committees and individual Directors.
+The BPE is a questionnaire-based self-assessment exercise where Directors assess the performance of the Board, Board Committees and individual Directors.
 The assessment results will be tabled at the NRC and the Board for review to enable the Board to identify and put in place actions to address areas for improvement.
 All Directors will have access to the final evaluation report for information and improvement.

-The Bank has rolled-out the assessment questionnaire for FY2021 to its Directors and the assessment results thereof will be compiled for presentation to NRC and the Board for review subsequently.
+The Bank has rolled out the assessment questionnaire for FY2022 to its Directors and the assessment results thereof will be compiled for presentation to NRC and the Board for review subsequently.

-Apart from that, the Board, through the NRC, assessed the fitness and propriety of the Directors in accordance with the Bank's Fit and Proper Policy in conjunction with the annual BPE exercise.
-All Directors are required to complete a Fit & Proper Declaration annually.
+Apart from that, the Board through the NRC assessed the fitness and propriety of the Directors in accordance with the Bank's Fit and Proper Policy in conjunction with the annual BPE exercise.
+All Directors are required to complete a self-declared Fit & Proper Declaration annually.
 The Fit & Proper Declarations by the Directors are verified against independent sources.
-For FY2021, the Board was satisfied that each of the Directors has met the required standard of fitness and propriety.
+For FY2022, the Board was satisfied that each of the Directors has met the required standard of fitness and propriety to continue to serve as Directors of the Bank.